Small-Mouthed Salamander

 Found throughout much of Missouri except for most of the Ozark Highlands.

 Small-mouthed salamanders live under rocks, rotten logs, and piles of dead leaves, or in burrows in the soil.
-They typically live in bottomland and floodplain forests but can be found on rocky hillsides, woodlands, prairies, and even farmland.
-In Missouri, they have been observed living in mole burrows and crayfish burrows.
-Three adults were found under a pile of old plywood within a hay barn in late winter.
+They typically live in bottomland and floodplain forests, but they also occur on rocky hillsides, woodlands, prairies, and even farmland.
+They sometimes live in mole burrows and crayfish burrows.

-The small-mouthed salamander is likely common throughout much of its range, but it is rarely observed due to its secretive habits.
-Local extinctions have likely occurred due to land conversion and destruction of shallow, temporary wetlands.
+The small-mouthed salamander is likely common throughout much of its range but is rarely seen.
 Keeping this species common in Missouri depends on protection and construction of temporary, fishless wetlands within the overall natural habitat.

 Earthworms, slugs, moths, centipedes, beetles, and insects.